heversonbr/hugo-starter/README.md

 # hugo-starter
-A generic deployer for Hugo
+A generic bash deployer for Hugo